LopezChris/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - C18 - PROPERTY_TYPE
 - C19 - POSTAL_CODE
 - C20 - LOAN_SEQUENCE_NUMBER
-- C21 - LOAN_PURPOSE**
+- C21 - LOAN_PURPOSE
 - C22 - ORIGINAL_LOAN_TERM
 - C23 - NUMBER_OF_BORROWERS
 - C24 - SELLER_NAME
 - C25 - SERVICER_NAME
 - C26 - PREPAID Drop
-- C27 - DELINQUENT- This column is the label we are interested in predicting where False -> not defaulted and True->defaulted
+- C27 - DELINQUENT- This column is the label we are interested in predicting where **False** means the customer did not default and **True** means they did

 4\.
 Return to the **Datasets** page

 5\.
-Click on the **loan_level_500k.csv** file then split
+Click on the **loan_level_500k.csv** file and then select **Split**

 ![loan-level-split-1](assets/loan-level-split-1.jpg)

 6\.
 Split the data into two sets: **freddie_mac_500_train** and **freddie_mac_500_test**.
-Use the image below as a guide:
+Use the image and list below as a guide:

 ![loan-level-split-2](assets/loan-level-split-2.jpg)
-*Things to note*
+*Steps for splitting the data:*

+1. Note that a test dataset is not required to run an experiment, but it is important for building robust models and ensuring that your final model is not overfit on the training data
-1. Type 'freddie_mac_500_train' for OUTPUT NAME 1, this will serve as the training set
+2. Type 'freddie_mac_500_train' for OUTPUT NAME 1, this will serve as the training set
-2. Type 'freddie_mac_500_test' for OUTPUT NAME 2, this will serve as the test set
+3. Type 'freddie_mac_500_test' for OUTPUT NAME 2, this will serve as the test set
-3. For Target Column select **Delinquent**
+4. For Target Column select **Delinquent**, this ensures that the feature we are predicting is appropriately distributed between the train and test datasets.
+This is known as a stratified split.
-4. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the section that says Train/Valid Split Ratio
+5. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the Train/Valid Split Ratio section
-5. Save
+6. Click Save

 The training set contains 375k rows, each row representing a loan, and 27 columns representing the attributes of each loan including the column that has the label we are trying to predict.
 Note: the actual data in training and test split vary by user, as the data is split randomly.
 The Test set contains 125k rows, each row representing a loan, and 27 attribute columns representing attributes of each loan.